 MSCI Thesis Process

 Thesis Readers: Each student must select at least 2 readers for their thesis.
 One of the readers must be a subject expert.
-If either of the readers are not Faculty within the GMS Division, a Special Appointment form [Special Appointment Form] must be completed and submitted to the GMS Office, along with the reader’s CV, for approval.
-[PLEASE NOTE: A Special Appointment form must be completed for each non-GMS Faculty reader] The research mentor cannot be a reader.
+If a reader is not Faculty within the BUMC, a Special Appointment form [Special Appointment Form] must be completed and submitted to the GMS Office, along with the reader’s CV, for approval.
+[PLEASE NOTE: A Special Appointment form must be completed for each non-BUMC Faculty reader] The research mentor cannot be a reader.

 The first step in the thesis process is developing and presenting a Thesis Proposal to the MSCI Director and Assistant Director for approval.